rustyio/super-imap/NOTES.md

 # TODO

-+ Why are we processing some emails twice?
++ Turn on multi-server support, measure how many emails we miss.
++ Turn on chaos, measure how many emails we miss.

 # Operations